AzulloCyll/Zadanie-rekrutacyjne-Intive/readme.md

-You need only web browser.
+You need web browser only.
 Simply double click on index.html to run application.